Renewal and Refinancing #Mortgage Basics

 Blend & Extend

-With a blended mortgage, you are blending one mortgage rate with another and creating one with a weighted average based on rates and balances between the two.
-A blend and extend mortgage involves blending your current mortgage rate with another and extending the length of your term.
+With a blended mortgage, you combine one mortgage rate with another and create a weighted average based on rates and balances between the two.
+A blend-and-extend mortgage involves combining your current mortgage rate with another and extending the length of your term.
 Depending on your lender, concurrently, you may be able to return to your original amortization if you have a collateral charge mortgage

 Restructure Your Mortgage